graphprotocol/contracts/packages/issuance/docs/testing/reo/IndexerTestGuide.md

 ## Mock REO Test Sets (2m - 4m)

 These sets use the `RewardsEligibilityOracleMock` for direct eligibility control.
-The coordinator must have pointed RewardsManager at the mock.
+On Arbitrum Sepolia the RewardsManager the mock.
 These replace Sets 2-4 when the mock is active.

 ### 2m.1 Close allocation while eligible (mock)